Tag: dark cottagecore

 The mug matters.
 Thick-walled stoneware in forest green, ash grey, or speckled cream holds heat longer and feels grounding in your hands in a way that thin porcelain never will.
 Small pottery studios and Etsy ceramicists make the most beautiful ones — each slightly imperfect, each unmistakably handmade.

-[AFFILIATE LINK: Stoneware Mug Set — Earthy Tones]
+Stoneware Mug Set

 9. A Dark-Painted or Distressed Spice Rack